catman85/gallery-nuxt-cms/README.md

 - after publishing something from the gui you need to run "git pull" and "npm run serve" to get the changes

+- after tweaking nuxt.config.js you need to restart your live server

 ## Build Setup

 ``` bash